Plan your move

 Based on +320 reviews

-The current NHR program will officially end on December 31, 2023, marking the closure of a chapter that has significantly influenced Portugal's expatriate and professional landscape.
-This deadline is crucial for potential beneficiaries to align their plans and applications accordingly, ensuring they maximize the existing program's benefits before the transition.
+The previous NHR program officially ended on December 31, 2023, marking the closure of a chapter that has significantly influenced Portugal's expatriate and professional landscape.

 Learn more about NHR with a tax expert

-To be eligible for the Non-Habitual Resident (NHR) status in Portugal in 2023, applicants must meet several important criteria.
-These are divided into residency and tax requirements:
+To be eligible for the Non-Habitual Resident (NHR) status in Portugal in 2023, applicants should have met several important criteria.
+These were divided into residency and tax requirements:

-Following these steps carefully and ensuring all documentation and registrations are correctly completed by the deadlines is crucial to successfully apply for NHR status in Portugal in 2023
+When you followed the steps carefully and ensured all documentation and registrations were correctly completed within the deadlines was crucial to successfully apply for NHR status in Portugal during its validity.

-As of 2024, the opportunity to apply for the old Non-Habitual Resident (NHR) regime in Portugal will no longer be generally available.
-The existing NHR program, as known for several years, is set to conclude on December 31, 2023.
-This means that for new tax residents, the old NHR regime will not be accessible from January 1, 2024, onwards.
+During 2024, the opportunity to apply for the old Non-Habitual Resident (NHR) regime in Portugal was no longer generally available.
+The previous NHR program, was known for several years, concluded on December 31, 2023.
+This means that for new tax residents, you can only access the IFICI regime, if you meet the criteria.

 Find out if you qualify for NHR 2024

-The existing NHR regime will end on December 31, 2023.
+The previous NHR regime ended on December 31, 2023.
 The significance of this end date is profound, as it marks the closure of one of Portugal's most attractive tax regimes for a broad range of professionals.
-Up until this date, applicants must ensure their processes are underway to qualify under the current law, which has been a lucrative opportunity for many.

 Start your new life in Portugal